Rakshitjn/kivy-app/README.md

 It is a simple kivy project in which we can Manage Passwords.

-What Can We do from textutils ?
+What Can We do from password manager ?
 1)Create passwords
 2)Save passwords
 3)Delete passwords